National Vaccine Advisory Committee (NVAC)

 Functions of NVAC

-- Study and recommend ways to encourage the availability of an adequate supply of safe and effective vaccination products in the States.
+- Studies and recommends ways to encourage the availability of an adequate supply of safe and effective vaccination products in the States.

-- Recommend research priorities and other measures the Director of the National Vaccine Program should take to enhance the safety and efficacy of vaccines.
+- Recommends research priorities and other measures the Director of the National Vaccine Program should take to enhance the safety and efficacy of vaccines.

-- Advise the Director of the Program in implementation of sections 2102 and 2103 of the Public Health Service Act.
+- Advises the Director of the Program in implementation of sections 2102 and 2103 of the Public Health Service Act.

-- Identify annually for the Director of the program the most important areas of government and non-government cooperation that should be considered in implementing sections 2102 and 2103 of the Public Health Service Act.
+- Identifies the most important areas of government and non-government cooperation that should be considered in implementing sections 2102 and 2103 of the Public Health Service Act.